 Energising the body and mind during lockdown ... and doing a little good in the process.

 As we plunge headfirst back into lockdown, it would be easy to simply shut ourselves off from the world.
-Striving to stay motivated, energised and united, the team at Tilt has committed to our latest initiative called “Lockdown Laps”.
+Striving to stay motivated, energised and united, the team at Tilt has committed to an initiative called “Lockdown Laps”.

-Each week throughout lockdown we will run, walk and ride our favourite outdoor routes and log them using Strava to achieve our weekly activity total.
+Each week we will run, walk, ride and swim our favourite outdoor routes and log them using Strava to achieve our weekly activity total.

 At the end of each week, we will tally up the total amount of collective miles logged by all Tilters, and convert those miles to ££££, with 1 mile equating to £1.
 Each week we will ask a member of the Tilt team to nominate a chosen charity who will receive the donation.